real34/front-commerce-lite-upward/README.md

 ### TL;DR

-If you already are familiar to the JavaScript ecosystem, the following steps are all you need.
+The following steps are all you need if you already are familiar with the JavaScript ecosystem.
 Otherwise, jump to the next section.

 1.  `git clone git@github.com:front-commerce/front-commerce-lite.git`
 2.  `cd front-commerce-lite && npm install`